UA-141369524-4

 So when you can, you want to reverse the damage.
 That’s different than doing chair yoga or seated yoga poses in an office chair I talked about last time.

-One way is: when you’re sitting in the driver’s seat, you can put the front of your palm on the back of the passenger seat and press forward.
+One way is: when you’re sitting in the driver’s seat, you can put the front of your palm on the back of the passenger seat and press forward on the opposite seat.

 You’ll immediately feel a nice stretch up your primary arm nerve near your bicep muscles that may just be what the doctor ordered to restore any arm pain.